-Nr Impact gation measures 141 IIIIpact • 1 Disturbance from pumps, and • Pump and engines producing significant noise levels to be equipped with engines adequate noise silencing equipment, and placed inside isolated buildings.
+Nr Impacts and Mitigation i / Impact Mitigation measures 141 IIIIpact IVIIU gauon measures 1 Disturbance from pumps, and • Pump and engines producing significant noise levels to be equipped with engines adequate noise silencing equipment, and placed inside isolated buildings.
 2 Pollution of soil and surface and • Effluent from WTP should be tested regularly and if exceeding permissible ground waters by discharge of standard quality, additional treatment should be conducted to bring quality of effluent from water treatment the effluent within these levels. plant 3 Health risk to laboratory attendant • Appropriate training and equipment during water treatment and • Safe storage of chemicals sampling procedures 4 Vandalism and damage to pipe • Fencing-off and guarding of sensitive facilities system • Regular patrols and checks • Offence & penalty system in place and communities made aware of this